OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 Since you are still in the web-config, click on the `Settings` tab.

-From here click on the `Input Mode` dropdown and select `PS4`.
+From here click on the `Input Mode` drop-down and select `PS4`.

 When you do you will see two other options appear, one for switching the Touchpad andShare buttons around and another for setting the type of device you want the RP2040 Advanced Breakout Board to act as.

-Since we want to use USB passthrough to allow the RP2040 Advanced Breakout Board to be used on the PS5 for games that support legacy PS4 fightsticks we need to change the `Controller` dropdown to `Arcade Stick`.
+Since we want to use USB passthrough to allow the RP2040 Advanced Breakout Board to be used on the PS5 for games that support legacy PS4 fightsticks we need to change the `Controller` drop-down to `Arcade Stick`.

 Once this is done scroll down to the bottom of the page and press the `Save` button.